bancorprotocol/contracts-solidity/README.md

 * truffle v3.2.2+
 * testrpc v3.0.5+

-To run the test, execute the following commands from the project's root folder -
+To run the test, execute the following commands from the project's `/solidity` folder -

 Please run `yarn` first

 Then run these commands:

 * `npm run testrpc`
-* `truffle test solidity/test/ENJToken.js`
+* `truffle test test/ENJToken.js`

 As the dates of the crowdfund are hardcoded in the contract and we are increasing the blockchain time artificially, you will need to reset testrpc before running the second round of tests:

 * `npm run testrpc`
-* `truffle test solidity/test/ENJCrowdfund.js`
+* `truffle test test/ENJCrowdfund.js`